-JFS helps seniors, individuals and families live in dignity as they cope with life challenges. $15,000 will close our funding gap for 2012.
+JFS helps seniors, individuals and families live in dignity as they cope with life's challenges.

 Make a Donation